 The Rural Technology Fund (RTF) Scholarships have been created for those cybersecurity students who live in rurally defined areas in the Bluegrass state.
-The RTF sponsors four cybersecurity-related scholarships that range in value from $500 through $1,000.
-Each of the Rural Technology Fund’s scholarship is for students currently attending schools in the state of Kentucky.
-Application deadlines for each of these scholarships for cyber security students vary, so students are encouraged to confirm the deadline relevant to the scholarship you wish to apply for.
+The RTF sponsors four cybersecurity-related scholarships that range in value from $500 to $1,000.
+Each of the Rural Technology Fund’s scholarships is for students currently attending schools in the state of Kentucky.
+Application deadlines for each of these scholarships for cyber security students vary, so students are encouraged to confirm the deadline relevant to the scholarship they wish to apply for.

 24. SMART Scholarship Program

 The Science, Mathematics, and Research for Transformation (SMART) Scholarship Program has been available for the past decade.
 The purpose of the Department of Defense’s cybersecurity scholarship is to ensure the country prepares the next generation of cybersecurity professionals and leaders to protect the United States.
 STEM-related scholarships are available to any student studying for an undergraduate, graduate, or doctoral degree.
 Upon graduation, scholarship recipients begin their careers in the facility that sponsors their scholarships.
 Scholarship amounts and deadlines vary each year, so it is prudent to check with SMART’s website.

 The Science, Mathematics, and Research for Transformation (SMART), which is a part of the Department of Defense, offers a student a chance to earn their undergraduate or graduate degrees with a full scholarship should they be studying from among the 21 approved areas of study.
 Highlight — SMART awarded more than 380 scholarships during the calendar year of 2018.

 25. Women in Defense Scholarship